CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Introduction

 In this paper, we propose the Clustering of Loss Vector Embeddings (\clove) PFL algorithm, a novel approach to tackle both the challenges of constructing accurate cluster-specific models and recovering the underlying cluster assignments in a FL setting.
 Our solution employs an iterative process that simultaneously builds multiple personalized models and generates client embeddings, represented as vectors of losses achieved by these models on the clients' local data.
 Specifically, we leverage the clustering of client embeddings to refine the models, while also using the models to inform the clustering process.
 The underlying principle of our approach is that clients within the same cluster will exhibit similar loss patterns, whereas those from different clusters will display distinct loss patterns across models.
 By analyzing and comparing these loss patterns through the clustering of loss vectors, our approach effectively separates clients from different clusters while grouping those from the same cluster together.
 This, in turn, leads to improved models for each cluster, as each model predominantly receives updates from clients within its corresponding cluster, thereby enhancing accuracy and robustness.

-Similar to \IFCA, our approach also exploits the separation of cluster-specific models and does not rely on assumptions about the data distributions of clusters.
-However, unlike \IFCA, which for accurate cluster recovery requires that clients from the same cluster achieve the lowest loss on the same unique model, \textbf{our method relies solely on the loss vectors of clients from different clusters being well-separated}.
-As depicted in Figure~\ref{fig:IFCA_vs_ours_intro_fig}, the separation of loss vectors among clients from different clusters is highly likely, regardless of the model initialization, since such clients' local data is likely to incur different losses on any given model.
-Notably, we demonstrate (proof in Appendix, Lemma~\ref{ifca:efc}) that the cluster recovery condition of \IFCA implies loss vector separation among clients of different clusters, but as illustrated in Figure~\ref{fig:IFCA_vs_ours_intro_fig}, the converse is not always true.
+Note that even if there is low separability in the clients' data points, the loss vectors can still be well-separated, as demonstrated in our experiments with various types of data mixings with significant raw-data overlap across clusters.